MarketSquare/SSHLibrary/atest/README.rst

     sudo docker build -t sshlibrary --build-arg repository=<link_to_desired_sshlibrary_repository> .

-Go to the ``docker-compose.yml`` file and change the branch name so that the chosen git branch will be selected
+Go to the ``docker-compose.yml`` file and change the branch name so that the chosen git branch will be selected:

 ::

-    command: /bin/bash -c "service ssh start && cd SSHLibrary && git checkout <branch_name> && git pull origin <branch_name> && python3 atest/run.py ."
+    command: /bin/bash -c "service ssh start && && eval $$(ssh-agent -s) && ssh-add /home/testkey/.ssh/id_rsa &&
+    cd SSHLibrary && git checkout <branch_name> && git pull origin <branch_name> && python3 atest/run.py ."

-Save the changes and create a folder ``results`` in the ``docker`` folder, that will be used by ``docker-compose`` to get from the container the test reports
+Save the changes and create a folder ``results`` in the ``docker`` folder, that will be used by ``docker-compose`` to get from the container the test reports:

 ::

     mkdir results